-By John Bentley
+Written By: John Bentley

-Travel Documents for Teaching English Abroad
+Documents Necessary to Teach English Abroad

-- Passport - To be granted entry into a foreign country, you must have a passport valid typically for at least six months after your entry into that country, and in some cases you may not be allowed entry into your destination country, or issued an entry visa, without holding a passport that will be valid for a full year.
+If you're asking yourself, 'do i need a passport to teach English abroad?", the answer is yes.
+To be granted entry into a foreign country, you must have a passport valid for at least six months after your entry into that country.
+In some cases, you may not be allowed entry into your destination country, or issued an entry visa, without holding a passport that will be valid for a full year.

 Americans can learn about applying for a new passport by visiting the U.S. State Department's Passport web page.
 Citizens of other nations should contact their ministry of foreign affairs to learn how and where to apply for a passport.

 To learn more about visas, please read: What is a visa and do I need a visa to teach English abroad?

-Basic Documents for your Job Search & Obtaining a Work Visa (where applicable)
+Basic Documents for your Job Search & Obtaining a Work Visa (where applicable):

 Background checks are not routinely required to gain employment teaching English in Europe or Latin America, but individual schools or government programs in countries like France and Spain, may require them.
 Even though a background check may not be required, it will always be safe to have one on hand and it can provide credibility for you as somebody worthy of employment as a professional English teacher.